DCF Calculator

 • Discount Rate: The rate used to discount future cash flows to present value

-The basic DCF formula is: DCF = Σ (FCF / (1 + r)^n) + Terminal Value / (1 + r)^n
+DCF = Σ (FCF / (1 + r)^n) + Terminal Value / (1 + r)^n

 Where FCF is Free Cash Flow, r is the discount rate, and n is the number of years.
+The terminal value captures all cash flows beyond year 10 using the Gordon Growth Model.

 DCF analysis works best for: